Tenant Dilapidations Guide

 Do I have to accept the landlord’s dilapidations claim in full?

 No, do not accept it without taking professional advice.
-We may be able to reduce the figures and / or demonstrate that certain items should not have been claimed and if we can’t then we will not charge.
-The landlord may not in fact intend to repair the property; he or she might plan to demolish or alter
+We may be able to reduce the figures and/or demonstrate that certain items should not have been claimed and if we can’t then we will not charge.
+The landlord may not in fact intend to repair the property; they might plan to demolish or alter it.
+In these circumstances you would have a good defence in law to the claim because landlords should not claim for more than they have actually lost.

 What if I cannot reach a compromise with the landlord?